 Advanced Placement courses are offered in French, Latin, and Spanish.
 Middle School and incoming Upper School students of French and Spanish must demonstrate above-average competency before entering French or Spanish II in ninth grade.
 Students who show proficiency in the first three years are encouraged to continue their study in grades eleven and twelve.
 In the fourth and fifth year courses, students focus on the reading of poetry, novels, and plays.
 Students who are language-proficient may elect to carry two languages.

 The course of study in French introduces seventh and eighth grade students to the fundamentals of the language.
 Students work on the four basic skills: listening, speaking, reading and writing.
 The course focuses on the development of basic grammatical structures and everyday vocabulary.
 Skits, discussion and role playing will be a regular part of class.
 Students will also learn about French culture and French-speaking areas of the world.

 The study of the Latin language is a ticket to travel back in time.
 The exploration of Latin grammar and vocabulary will give you a strong foundation in the language so that students can achieve the goal of translating ancient texts.
 Students will learn English vocabulary influenced by Latin roots and explore the many ways that the Roman Empire continues to shape our modern world.

-Spanish 7 is the introductory course in Spanish.
-Students learn basic vocabulary, idiomatic expressions and grammatical structures that will enable them to develop their speaking, listening, reading, and writing skills.
+In Grades 7 and 8 students learn vocabulary, idiomatic expressions and grammatical structures that will enable them to develop their speaking, listening, reading, and writing skills.
 Through cultural readings and related activities, they will gain an understanding and appreciation for the people and culture of Spain and Spanish America.